CSS exists for one reason and one reason only: to make your pages look all nice and pretty.

 This class is designed (get it? 😂) to help you not only to become familiar with styling elements, but enjoy it at the same time.

 - Intermediate knowledge of HTML, which you can learn from this great class.

 - A willingness to dive into styling even if you don't have an eye for design!

 Without further ado, let's get started!

 Like with our HTML class, you will need a text editor to write and edit your CSS files in.
-While any editor works, we recommend using the Atom text editor.
+While any editor works, we recommend using Visual Studio Code.
 It will run on the operating system you are currently running on, and the syntax highlighting makes writing CSS really painless.

 Create a brand new file in your editor, and put this in: